unahouExosite/docs/introduction/README.md

 Exosite's most basic concept is to make internet connected physical things useful to people.
 The services and products provided are to help developers, companies, and organizations to build IoT (Internet of Things) solutions - providing technology from the physical devices through to the end points - people and applications.

 ## Basic Device Communication
-For starters, Let's look at basic concept of a device using standard <a href="https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol" target="_blank">HTTP</a>  messages might send a packet like this.
+For starters, let's look at basic concept of a device using standard <a href="https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol" target="_blank">HTTP</a>  messages might send a packet like this.
 We will pick it a part here to help give some context to the Exosite [One Platform](/oneplatform) which it is communicating to.

 ```
 POST /onep:v1/stack/alias HTTP/1.1